epaulsen/energytariff/README.md

-# Grid energy level monitor
+# Grid energy level tariff monitor

 To English HA Users: As this integration only is relevent to Norwegian HA users, documentation is only available in norwegian for now.
 Sorry!